etw3gh/sunshinelistscraper/README.md

 ###urlslist

-a text file with a list of urls and years:
+a text file with a list of urls and years

+I have them separated by type (html, php and csv) but this is not necessary

 >urls_csv.txt